DevTheDiv/DevTheDiv/README.md

 - 👋 Hi, I’m @DevTheDiv
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning WASM
-- 💞️ I’m looking to collaborate on Anything JNankY
+- 💞️ I’m looking to collaborate on Anything JaNkY
 - 📫 How to reach me Discord